BishopFox/zigdiggity/README.md

 # ZigDiggity Version 2

-Introducing *ZigDiggity 2.0*, a ZigBee penetration testing framework created by Matthew Gleason and Francis Brown of [Bishop Fox](https://www.bishopfox.com/ "Bishop Fox").
+Introducing *ZigDiggity 2.0*, a ZigBee penetration testing framework created by Matt Gleason & Francis Brown of [Bishop Fox](https://www.bishopfox.com/ "Bishop Fox").

 *ZigDiggity* version 2 is a major overhaul of the original package and aims to enable cybersecurity professionals, auditors, and developers to run complex interactions with ZigBee networks using a single device.